roman-milk/roman-milk.github.io/teacher-teacher.md

  Sandy went about following her mistress' instructions.
 The biggest surprise was the breakfast, it was donuts!
 Sandy wolfed down the three donuts.
 She had never tasted anything better in her life.
 Maybe this was going to be a good day.

  At a quarter to nine she knelt down by the door naked.
 Her body was totally clean for the first time in several days.
 She took her time and fixed her hair and makeup.
 Sandy actually felt good about her appearance for the first time since the opening day of school.
-Report_Story #3